-All of this allows you to add or remove data grid servers from the cluster at runtime without stopping the data grid cluster or your application.
-TayzGrid ensures that your application continues running without any interruptions and without any loss of data.
-The loss of data is prevented through various replication schemes that are discussed on the data grid topologies page.
+Failover support allows addition or removal of data grid servers from the cluster at runtime without stopping your application.
+TayzGrid ensures uninterrupted and lossless execution of your application.
+Data loss is prevented through various replication schemes provided by TayzGrid.
+These replication schemes have been discussed on the data grid topologies page.

-TayzGrid supports both local and remote clients or a combination of the two.
-Remote clients access the data grid across the network whereas local clients access the data grid from one of the data grid servers but in a separate process.
+The TayzGrid cluster can be accessed through local clients, remote clients or a combination of the two.
+Remote clients access the data grid from across the network, outside of the data grid cluster.
+Local clients access the data grid from same cluster but in a separate process.

 Local client libraries are automatically installed on the data grid server machines.
 On the other hand, the remote client libraries need to be installed separately on the web application server.

 TayzGrid allows addition or removal of data grid servers at runtime.
 It also allows change in some of the data grid configuration information at runtime.
 These changes can be Hot Applied, which means that these changes can be made without stopping the data grid or application servers.